NVukobrat/GANs-Indoor-Scene-Recognition/README.md

 Training models on the single class with ten images.
 In this, and rest of the bellow cases when more images are introduced, models aren't likely to over-fit, but, they struggle to find a pattern between given image samples.

 The explanation is simple, it's very hard for the generator model to find a way to produce real looking images by comparing many image samples.
 In order to accomplish this, the generator must find a pattern between indoor scene images and how to interpolate them to look real.
 This is especially hard for a given dataset because it contains a large number of details for each image sample, that is unique to it.

+As a result, models trained on a larger number of images tend to generate more abstract artistic images than real looking ones.

 This model is trained on **50.000** epoch.
 Training last **11h 1m 16s**.